jpailden/rstatlab/week2.md

 -   Use the [setwd](https://stat.ethz.ch/R-manual/R-devel/library/base/html/getwd.html) R function

--   Use the `Tools | Change Working Dir...` menu (`Session | Set Working Directory` on a mac).
+-   Click `Session > Set Working Dir > Choose Directory` menu .
 This will also change directory location of the Files pane.

--   From within the Files pane, use the More | Set As Working Directory menu.
+-   From within the `Files` pane (lower left), click `More > Set As Working Directory` menu.
 (Navigation within the Files pane alone will not change the working directory.)

 ### Data on flight delays on the tarmac